rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	<tr>
 		<td><code>-join-as</code></td>
 		<td>Username in authentication file to join as.
 If not set, joins anonymously.
-		    <br><br>If joining a cluster requires credentials you can a tell a node to read those credentials from a credential file, for the specified user.
+		    <br><br>If joining a cluster requires credentials you can tell a node to read those credentials from a credential file, for the specified user.
 By using this flag you can avoid setting credentials in the command line you pass to rqlite, which can expose those credentials if someone has access to the process table.
 </td>
 	</tr>
 	<tr>